 For instance, they may have a large Twitter following, but they don’t get many retweets.
 It may be better to leverage your partnership through their Instagram platform, instead.

 8. TV, Podcast, and media advertising reach (product discovery KPI).

-If you advertise on TV, want to sponsor a podcast or media, you will negotiate on the basis of the ‘Reach’ metric, i.e. how many people are likely going to view your commercial.
+If you advertise on TV, want to sponsor or start a podcast with the best podcast hosting on the market, you will negotiate on the basis of the ‘Reach’ metric, i.e. how many people are likely going to view your commercial.